swcarpentry/python-novice-inflammation/reference.md

 :   A variable named in the function's declaration that is used to hold a value passed into the call.
     The term is often used interchangeably (and inconsistently) with [argument](#argument).

+pipe
+:   A connection from the output of one program to the input of another.
+    When two or more programs are connected in this way, they are called a "pipeline".

 postcondition
 :   A condition that a function (or other block of code) guarantees is true